angular/angular/aio/content/guide/roadmap.md

 ### Deprecate and remove IE11 support

 IE11 has been preventing Angular from taking advantage of some of the modern features of the Web platform.
 As part of this project we are going to deprecate and remove IE11 support to open the path for modern features that evergreen browsers provide.
+We ran an [RFC](https://github.com/angular/angular/issues/41840) to collected feedback from the community and decide on next steps to move forward.

 ### Leverage ES2017+ as the default output language